Table of Contents

 Parade of Dishes

-The gargouillou tends to grab the ultimate spotlight at Maison Bras, but other menu items also shined during our dinner like the shockingly succulent and fresh wood-fired langoustine with citrus butter and quinoa.
+The gargouillou tends to grab the ultimate spotlight at Maison Bras, but other menu items also shined during our dinner like shockingly succulent and fresh wood-fired langoustine with citrus butter and quinoa.
 We don’t usually love quinoa and its appearance on a French standard- bearing menu seemed somewhat surprising, but this competently seasoned grain counterbalanced the buttery meat with wonderful earthiness.

 We can’t say that foie gras excites us at quite the level that it used to, but its ubiquity around France makes it a mandatory menu item at a starred Michelin restaurant.
 Pairing the tender sautéed duck liver with asparagus and fennel kept the delicacy fresh and springlike.